serghost/grafter-ru/README.md

 No, it's not finished yet.

 # HOW TO TEST IT?
-You must to have already installed a PostgreSQL.
+You must to have already installed a PostgreSQL for working with grafter.
 In terminal:

     git clone git://github.com/TimothyKlim/grafter-ru.git